Corrosion Protection

 The zinc patina provides corrosion protection

-Different than barrier and sacrificial protection, the zinc patina protects the zinc coating.
+Different to barrier and sacrificial protection, the zinc patina protects the zinc coating.
 The metallic zinc surface reacts with the atmosphere to form a compact, adherent patina that is insoluble in rainwater.

 Galvanised steel progresses through a natural weathering process when exposed to wet and dry cycles in the environment.
 As galvanized coatings are exposed to the environment the formation of a thin zinc patina begins to form that consists of zinc oxides.
 This with further exposure to rain, dew and humidity reacts to form a layer of zinc hydroxide.
 During dry cycles, carbon dioxide reacts with the zinc hydroxide and forms a compact and highly adherent layer of zinc carbonate.